Defaunation: Conservation

 Efforts against defaunation include wildlife overpasses and riparian corridors.
 Both of these can be otherwise known as wildlife crossing mechanisms.
 Wildlife overpasses are specifically used for the purpose of protecting many animal species from the roads.
 Many countries use them and they have been found to be very effective in protecting species and allowing forests to be connected.
-These overpasses look like bridges of forest that cross over many roads, like a walk bridge for humans, allowing animals to migrate from one side of the forest to the other safely since the road cut off the original connectivity.
+These overpasses look like bridges of forest that cross over many roads, like a footbridge for humans, allowing animals to migrate from one side of the forest to the other safely since the road cut off the original connectivity.
 It was concluded in a study done by Pell and Jones, looking at bird use of these corridors in Australia, that many birds did, in fact, use these corridors to travel from one side of forest to the other and although they did not spend much time in the corridor specifically, they did commonly use them.
 Riparian corridors are very similar to overpasses they are just on flat land and not on bridges, however, they also work as connective "bridges" between fragmented pieces of forest.
 One study done connected the corridors with bird habitat and use for seed dispersal.
 The conclusions of this study showed that some species of birds are highly dependent on these corridors as connections between forest, as flying across the open land is not ideal for many species.
 Overall both of these studies agree that some sort of connectivity needs to be established between fragments in order to keep the forest ecosystem in the best health possible and that they have in fact been very effective.